 As far as being a Mafiya member went, she wasn't particularly violent.
-She slapped and punched her friends, lightly more often than not, but didn't go out of her way to harm others if she could avoid it.
+She slapped and punched her friends, lightly, but didn't go out of her way to harm others if she could avoid it.
 The one thing that always seemed odd to her was her deep appreciation for the combat training they were given, especially the staff training she had bargained for years ago.
-She had loved it, badgering Aleksandr for every bit he might know and asking around for anyone else that might be able to teach her.
+She had loved it, badgering vor Aleksandr for every bit he might know and asking around for anyone else that might be able to teach her.

-Actually using that combat training had never really crossed her mind, other than ensuring Tatiana's sometimes big mouth didn't end up harming her unnecessarily.
-The staff-training she had begged for but only got a small amount of had been more a curiosity to her than something she had actually planned on ever using.
+Using that combat training as it was intended had never really crossed her mind, other than ensuring Tatiana's sometimes big mouth didn't end up harming her unnecessarily.
+The staff-training she had begged for but only got a small amount of had been more a curiosity to her than something she had planned on ever using.

-Staff training she then promptly put into use with someone's rake, after quietly breaking off the metal head affixed to one end.
+Staff training she promptly put into use with someone's discarded rake, after quietly breaking off the metal head affixed to one end.

 Thankfully, the hitman was the one laid out cold by her first strike.
 She wasn't too sure how well she would have held up against him if he wasn't drunk and caught completely off-guard.
 As it was his two friends/underlings/drinking buddies were apparently the easily offended and aggressively drunk types, Sonya had difficulty fending them off even as wasted as they were.